Team-BHP > The Indian Car Scene

 The Honda Brio!
 Sure, the car is far from friendly for my 6'3" frame but boy does that thing feel like its built for a Gymkhana event when you throw it around the narrow bylanes of a tight city.
 I was disappointed the day it was discontinued.
 The new Brio has an RS version now which makes me want to test when I get to Thailand which I will for the next round of Motogp.
 Another country where you'd rather zip through traffic in a small car than a big car.

-Nithesh_M is online now (6) Thanks
+Nithesh_M is offline (6) Thanks

 Old 7th May 2020, 20:12 #20